nickcanny/nickcanny.github.io/index.md

 # Welcome to my website.

-Nick
-BS in Glass engineering Science from Alfred University
+Nick, with a BS in Glass engineering Science from Alfred University.

 ### Language interests include
  - Python